rcos/CSCI-4470-OpenSource/Modules/03.DocumentationAndCommunity/Lab-DocumentationandCommunity.md

 1. Project selection
   1. Take a look at your assigned projects from [https://rcos.io/projects](https://rcos.io/projects) and clone them locally.
 All people at the table need to record the information for all projects, but each person can do one project and share the results with the group.

-      **Table 1 gets project 1-5, table 2 takes 6-10, and so on...
+      **Table 1 gets projects 1-5, table 2 takes 6-10, and so on...
 Adjust the numbers to the number of people at your table, but do at least 4.**

   2. For each of your projects, look up by hand and record in `Lab3.md`:
         - the number of contributors